 It is expected, as described in the section above on waste volumes, that some temporary onsite storage of containerized waste will be necessary.
+Storage is not desired and will be minimized to the extent possible.
 Containerized waste will be stored inside the building in the west end of the process floor.
-In the event there is insufficient room for the stored containers, a lot is located northwest of the entrance lot that will be used.
+In the event there is insufficient room for the stored containers, a lot is located across First Street from the facility that will be used.